Background pattern

 Other sources of information

-This information is intended solely for medical professionals or healthcare professionals:
+This information is intended only for healthcare professionals:

-Instructions for use, handling and disposal
+Instructions for use, handling, and disposal

-Replagal is administered at a dose of 0.2 mg/kg of body weight every other week, by intravenous infusion over 40 minutes.
+Replagal is administered at a dose of 0.2 mg/kg body weight every other week, by intravenous infusion over 40 minutes.

 5. Do not use the same intravenous line for the infusion of Replagal and the concomitant infusion of other agents.